zzg890/vch-docs/docs/2d-visualization/event/script.md

 1. Add two Label, two LED display, and two button controls to the screen.
 Set the text of the Label controls to 'Device A Running Status:', and 'Device B Running Status:',respectively.Set the text of both LED displays to "true".
 Set the text of both buttons to "Device Details", the background color to #6ec800, and the font color to #ffffff.
 2. Create a new popup page named 'Device Details' to display values passed by scripts.
-3. Bind the text properties of the two digital tubes to the boolean variables @userManual:status and @userManual:status2, respectively.
+3. Bind the text properties of the two digital tubes to the boolean tags userManual:status and userManual:status2, respectively.

      - LED Display 1 :